waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 ###Adding the database

-For instructions on how to install your database (and learn some basic interactions via SQL) please [visit the PostgreSQL pill.](../pills/postgres.md)
+For instructions on how to install your database (and learn some basic interactions via SQL) please [visit the PostgreSQL pill.](../pills/postgres.md) and spend some time [playing with Postgres & DataMapper](https://github.com/makersacademy/course/blob/master/pills/playing_with_postgres_and_datamapper.md).

 ###Talking to the database